neyocloud/three-tier-devsecops-main/README.md

 ### Overview

-This project features a complete DevSecOps pipeline and local deployment for a three-tier web application (frontend, backend, database), which showcases how an application can be continually integrated, tested (with security scans), containerized, and deployed to your local machine using Docker with end-to-end monitoring via Prometheus and Grafana.
-The Jenkins CI/CD pipeline automates the build and deploy process (as well as the security scanning process with the SonarQube code analysis stage).
-When you follow this guide you will be able to replicate the production-like environment to your local machine with automated secured releases and real-time monitoring.
+This project provides a complete DevSecOps workflow for deploying a **three-tier web application** (frontend, backend, database) locally using Docker, fully automated through a **Jenkins CI/CD pipeline**.

+It includes:

+•✔ CI/CD

+• ✔ Containerization

+• ✔ Code Scanning

+• ✔ Monitoring

+• ✔ Automated Deployment

 ## Architecture

 Three-Tier DevSecOps Full-Stack Web Application Deployment (Local with Docker, Prometheus, Grafana, and Jenkins):

-The application is divided into three tiers, each tier running in its own container.
+This application is designed using a **clean three-tier architecture**, each tier running in its own container:

 The tiers are